-Tim Yearington is a Métis person of French-Canadian-Voyageur and Algonquin ancestry.
+Tim Yearington is a "mixed-blood" of French-Canadian-Voyageur and Algonquin ancestry.
 His ancestors are from the Kitchizibi (Great River) territory which today is the Ottawa River Valley.
 In addition to being an Algonquin-Métis traditional knowledge keeper and presenter, Tim is a thunderbird/bird shaman.
 In this work he is a shamanism educator, artist, teacher, storyteller and a writer.
 Tim is also a published author of two informational books about traditional knowledge (see below).

 While experiencing personal challenges, Tim realized he needed to find his lost Native roots.
-Guided by the spirits of his ancestors, he learned about the teachings of the manitous, the medicine wheel and the power of the thunderbirds.
-Encouraged by this he followed his spiritual vision and blazed the trail of teaching Métis-Algonquin knowledge to others.
+Guided by the spirits of his ancestors, he learned about the teachings of the manitous, the four directions and the power of the thunderbirds.
+Encouraged by this he followed his personal vision and blazed a trail that lead to sharing traditional knowledge with others.

-Tim uses his rock-solid foundation of Algonquin knowledge to empower people and help them find direction within their life by learning how to embrace the practices of shamanism at sacred sites in the wilderness.
+Tim uses his rock-solid foundation of traditional knowledge to assist people and help them find direction within their life by learning how to embrace the practices of shamanism at sacred sites in the wilderness.
 Tim also shares the Kitchizibi "thunderbird medicine" teachings through storytelling, speaking engagements and empowerment presentations.

-Tim has over 10 years experience working with people from all around the world.
-He has taught educators, teachers and students.
-He has given presentations at colleges and universities.
-He has taught Indigenous ‘medicine ways’ to counsellors, social workers, psychologists, mental health workers and health care providers.
+Tim has seasoned experience working with people from all around the world.
+He has taught educators, teachers and students and still gives presentations at colleges and universities.
+He has taught Algonquin "Medicine Ways" to many counsellors, social workers, psychologists, mental health workers, doctors, nurses and health care providers.

-For more information please read Tim's Personal Story.
+For more detailed personal information please read Tim's Trail.